lukas-vlcek/watches_index_templates/README.md

   for example you can use [stream2es](https://github.com/elastic/stream2es.git) tool to index Wikipedia dump.

 See [optional indexer documentation](scripts/optional_indexer/README.md) for more details.

+## Query stored data

+Indexed data can be queried to get more insight into Elasticsearch cluster operational statistics.
+Stay tuned for more information.

 ## License